 Trauma might have come to you through a major life event, like an accident or loss.
 It may be the result of a hard relationship, or some significant transition.
 It could also be the result of a small series of relentless emotional slights, like a toxic work environment, constant “one-downing” by a significant person in your life, or just the unyielding feeling you can just never catch a break.
 Wherever you’re coming from, the unexpected emotions you experience in response to trauma are often a marker for something deeper, suggesting you’re harboring a distressing memory that’s impacting you negatively.

 When you experience trauma—whether it’s a deep gash from a kitchen knife, the loss of a loved one or a boss who never cuts you any slack—you slip into survival mode.
 Basically, that means you have an instantaneous, or ongoing, physical and emotional reaction to our experience.
-Kitchen knives become ‘dangerous’, you harbor a cloying fear those around you might meet some misadventure and going to work becomes an existential burden, rather than a daily routine.
-In short, your reaction to trauma builds a memory of trauma, and it’s something you hold onto.
+In short, your reaction to trauma that is severe enough, repeated or untreated long enough can become a diagnosable condition like PTSD.
+Unwanted trauma reactions or avoidance of PTSD symptoms can be sparked by lots of things in daily life.
+Over time this process can worsen and further agitate the feeling and memory of trauma.

 It doesn’t have to be this way for you.
 One of the things trauma steals, along with your sense of safety and peace of mind, is your sense of power and control.
-Here’s the deal: you decide.
-Your life is your own, and it doesn’t have to be subject to the tyranny of your memory, your trauma or your anxiety.
-Exploring your trauma, giving your thoughts and feelings a voice of their own and recognizing this demon is both a part of you and your experience—but also something apart from you—allows you to connect more deeply with yourself, finding peace within you, while restoring joy and self-value.
+Here’s the deal: you ultimately decide how you respond.
+Your life is your own, and it doesn’t have to be subject to the tyranny of your memory, your trauma or your anxiety to the degree it is now – especially once we’ve learned new skills to help you manage and process your trauma.

 At the Kaizen Center for Mental Health, our experienced counselors can support you in your journey, helping you work through your trauma and reveal a new path toward peace, joy and deeper fulfillment.
 If you feel you’ve reached your tipping point, and are ready for real change, simply request an appointment.
 We’re here to help you.